Last Updated on September 2, 2022 by The Filtery Staff

 L.L.
 Bean: Their lunch boxes are probably okay… They say they’re tested safe for lead, phthalates, PVC, and BPA.
 However, it’s unclear what kind of plastic they’re actually made out of and whether or not they’re free from all bisphenols and endocrine disruptors.

-Modern Picnic: This is another brand offering aesthetically-forward lunch bags for professionals.
-They lack transparency big time, though.
-Their bags are made from vegan leather (which is most likely plastic, but they don’t tell us what kind) and they don’t say anything about bisphenols, phthalates, testing, etc. If you like the Modern Picnic look, we recommend going with INKA instead.
+Modern Picnic: This is a brand that offers aesthetically-forward lunch bags for professionals.
+Unfortunately, they lack transparency, though.
+Their bags are made from vegan leather (which is most likely plastic, but they don’t tell us what kind) and they don’t say anything about bisphenols, phthalates, testing, etc.

 (If there are any other brands you’re wondering about, just let us know in the comments below and we’ll look into it!)